soffes/blog/published/2009-11-19-screencast-reuse-code-across-iphone-applications-with-a-static-library-and-git/screencast-reuse-code-across-iphone-applications-with-a-static-library-and-git.markdown

 ---
-title: "Screencast: Reuse Code Across iPhone Applications with a Static Library and Git"
-categories: screencast video objective-c development ios
+tags:
+- screencast
+- video
+- objective-c
+- development
+- ios
 ---

+# Screencast: Reuse Code Across iPhone Applications with a Static Library and Git

 A few of my friends have recently asked me how to share code between their applications.
 Here's a screencast walking you through how I solve this problem.
 It works really well for me.
 I hope this is useful to you.